Skip to content

 default_time(time)

-After testing with log samples and ensuring it works, click 【Save】.
-Note that these parsing rules correspond to the pattern added in the logback-spring.xml file.
+After testing with a log sample and confirming it passes, click 【Save】.
+Note that the parsing rules here correspond to the pattern added in the logback-spring.xml file.

 <pattern>